 How to apply

-The application process for commercial truck financing is similar to applying for other business-related financing, Kirby said.
-The lender will analyze your business’ financial health to make sure it could support monthly payments on a lease or a loan.
+The application process for commercial truck financing is similar to getting other business financing.
+The lender will analyze your business’s financial health to make sure it could support monthly payments on a lease or a loan.

 - Three years’ worth of financial statements